 What is Tramadol (ConZip, Ultram) prescribed for?

-Tramadol-based medication is used in the treatment of various conditions such as back pain, chronic pain, depression, anxiety, fibromyalgia, obsessive compulsive disorder (OCD) and restless legs syndrome.
+Tramadol-based medication is used in the treatment of various conditions such as back pain, chronic pain, depression, anxiety, fibromyalgia, obsessive-compulsive disorder (OCD) and restless legs syndrome.

-Symptoms of tramadol abuse include nausea, dizziness, appetite loss, constipation, slurred speech, sweating, trouble concentrating, even seizures.
+Symptoms of tramadol abuse include nausea, dizziness, appetite loss, constipation, slurred speech, sweating, trouble concentrating, and even seizures.
 Combining tramadol with other substances is very dangerous.
 A life-threatening symptom of tramadol abuse is serotonin syndrome, which occurs when tramadol and antidepressants are taken at the same time.

 Tramadol Rehab Treatment